-Clean Energy Bonds are designed to be cost neutral.
-By pooling investment through the Future Fund, government will be able to deliver modest returns to older investors while also generating capital to invest in large-scale projects, such as Snowy Hydro 2.0.
+• Clean Energy Bonds are designed to be cost neutral.
+By pooling investment government will be able to deliver modest returns while also generating capital for projects, such as Community Batteries.

 RECOMMENDATION 12

 Increase pension gifting limits to help the younger generation.